-Although there is no specific treatment for Monkeypox, most symptoms are mild and resolve without medication.
+Although there is no specific treatment for Mpox, most symptoms are mild and resolve without medication.
 Some people may benefit with an antiviral medication (Tecovirimat).
 Talk with a health care provider if you would like to explore this option.

 Minnesota Department of Health (MDH) is working with local public health departments to reach those at high risk.
 Continue to check MDH resources for updates on vaccine availability and criteria for vaccination.

 Exposure in the last 14 days to either someone diagnosed with Mpox or someone who has not received test results but told by provider most likely they have Mpox.

 Identify as gay, bisexual, and/or a man who has sex with men (MSM) and have one of the following: